 How You Can Help

 Water is the most crucial need in times of emergency.
-Your gift to our Humanitarian Response Fund will help us bring clean water to hundreds of thousands of Syrian refugees and other families struggled through crises around the world.
+Your gift to our Syria Crisis Response will help us bring clean water to hundreds of thousands of Syrian refugees struggling to survive this disaster.
 Donate today.